 This is Franklin High School’s Mock Trial website!
 Here, you can find updates, information, pictures, and upcoming events!

 But, what is Mock Trial?
-Mock Trial is an extracurricular activity at Franklin High led by, Mr. Lambert , along with local attorney Mrs. Patricia Lambert.
+Mock Trial is an extracurricular activity at Franklin High School led by Ms. Amos.
+The program at Franklin was established by Mr. Christopher Lambert and local attorney Mrs. Patricia Lambert.

 Every year, auditions are held in the fall, where students from all grade levels try out to become a part of the team.